Nepal is a beautiful country with mountains, show peaks, cultural gems, and plenty of religious attractions.

 Adventure in Nepal

 Nepal is heaven for adventure enthusiasts.
 Being home to the world’s highest mountain peaks, trekking is no doubt one of the main reasons that people visit Nepal.
 Apart from trekking, Nepal also offers numerous activities for adventure junkies.
 Nepal is undoubtedly a Disneyland for adventure enthusiasts.
-Here is a list of the best adventure in Nepal:
+Here is a list of the best adventures in Nepal:

-• Bungee Jumping and canyon Swing
+- Bungee Jumping and canyon Swing

-• White water Rafting
+- White water Rafting

-• Paragliding
+- Paragliding

-• Skydiving
+- Skydiving

-• Mountain flight over Everest
+- Mountain flight over Everest

-• Jungle safari
+- Jungle safari

 Trekking in Nepal

-Trekking in Nepal is perhaps the greatest thing to do.
-We believe that all mountaineers and trekking enthusiasts visit Nepal at least once in their lifetime.
 There is something about trekking in Nepal that gives you a sense of accomplishment.
-It might be the majestic Himalayas that makes trekking so memorable and enriching experience.
+It might be the majestic Himalayas that make trekking so memorable and enriching experience.

 The best thing about trekking in Nepal is that it has trails for everyone.
 Of course, Everest Base Camp Trek is one of the ultimate experiences, but in Nepal, there are smaller trails like Poon Hill Trek for all those who do not have much time.

-The Annapurna Circuit Trek takes about 16 days and goes through the picturesque Nepali mountain hamlets and gives you a glimpse of the local life in Nepal.
-However, we feel that Mustang Valley bordering Tibet is one of the ultimate experiences in trekking.
-The Upper Mustang valley is not frequented by many trekkers because of the high permit fees (USD 500 for 10 days) but it is worth all of it.
+However, we feel that the Mustang Valley bordering Tibet is one of the ultimate experiences in trekking.
+The Upper Mustang Valley is not frequented by many trekkers because of the high permit fees (USD 500 for 10 days) but it is worth all of it.

 Some Quick Information

-• Currency:
+Currency:

 The currency of Nepal is the Nepalese Rupee (NPR).
 You can convert all the major currencies at Kathmandu and Pokhara.
 You will find many currency exchange shops there.

-• ATMs in Nepal
+ATMs in Nepal

 Debit and credit cards are accepted in most hotels and restaurants.
 ATMs are widely available in all the major cities of Nepal.
 Most ATMs have a maximum withdrawal limit of NPR 10,000.

-• Electricity
+Electricity

 Occasional power cuts are normal in Nepal.
 While most of the bigger hotels will have generator facilities for power backup, it is always better to keep your mobiles and cameras charged.
 Do keep a power bank with you.

-• Electricity Socket:
+Electricity Socket:

-The power outlets are compatible with European plugs .
+The power outlets are compatible with European plugs.
 Do carry a universal travel adapter with you so that you can use your electronic gadgets.

 What to eat in Nepal?